someweisguy/esp_dmx/README.md

         printf("The DMX port overflowed.\n");
         /* The ESP32 UART overflowed.
 This could occur if the DMX ISR is being constantly preempted. */
         break;

+      case DMX_ERR_NOT_ENOUGH_SLOTS:
+        printf("DMX packet size is too small. %i expected, %i received.\n", num_slots, packet.size);
+        /* The packet was smaller than expected.
+This only occurs when receiving DMX data.
+This error will not occur when receiving RDM packets.*/ num_slots = packet.size;  // Update expected packet size break;
     }
   } else {